Sambo (martial art): Freestyle sambo

-Self Defense Sambo
+FCF-MMA

+This was developed in 2003 as a form of sambo without competing in the traditional uniform of kurtka (jacket), shorts and boots.
+Competitors wear only fight shorts and gloves.
+One competitor wears blue and the other red, the same as traditional sambo.
+Matches are held on a traditional wrestling mat, not in a cage or ring like normal MMA fights.
+Techniques from all martial arts are used to defeat an opponent by knock out, submission or point victory.

+Self-defence sambo

-This kind of Sambo is about defending yourself.
+This kind of sambo is about defending oneself.
 In it, practitioners are taught to guard against weapons.
-Most of the moves that are taught include using the attacker's aggression against them, which is similar to what is done in both Jiu-Jitsu and Aikido.
-Spiridonov's influence is strong in this style of Sambo.
+Most of the moves that are taught include using the attacker's aggression against them, which is similar to what is done in both jiu-jitsu and aikido.
+Spiridonov's influence is strong in this style of sambo.

+Concrete sambo

+This type of sambo was developed for the Argentinian Army during the military dictatorship.
+It is similar to special sambo in terms of origin and uses.

-Special Sambo
+Special sambo

-This type of Sambo was made for Army Special Forces and other rapid response forces.
+This type of sambo was made for Army Special Forces and other rapid response forces.
 It is only designed for the particular group that uses it.
 In that sense, it's similar to sambo combat, which is also designed for a specific purpose.

-Beach Sambo
+Beach sambo

 Sambo beach, as the name suggests, is held on soft beaches or strips of sand.